 Who can cast Hellish Rebuke?
 Warlocks are the only class with Hellish Rebuke on their spell lists and the Oathbreaker Paladin is the only subclass to get Hellish Rebuke.
 Additionally, all Tieflings can cast Hellish Rebuke as a 2nd-level spell once per day once their character reaches 3rd level.

 Player’s Handbook, pg.
 250

 Hellish Rebuke 5e

 Let’s cover exactly how Hellish Rebuke works in 5e, as well as some of the niche rulings and uses that may come up at your table.
-We’ll also compare to other options on the Warlock spell list to see if its worth picking up.
+We’ll also compare to other options on the Warlock spell list to see if Hellish Rebuke is worth it for Warlocks.

 What Does Hellish Rebuke Do in 5e?

 Hellish Rebuke forces an enemy who damaged you to instantly make a Dexterity saving throw.
-On a fail, they take 2d10 (11 average) fire damage or half as much (5.5 average) on a pass.
+On a failure, they take 2d10 (11 average) fire damage or half as much (5.5 average) on a success.

 Upcasting increases the damage by 1d10 for each slot level above the first.
 Since Warlocks automatically cast spells at the highest level available, Hellish Rebuke’s damage scales well at higher levels.